 The local communities along the way play an active role in all the activities of the project thanks to the Terra Madre network.

 Science for everyone

-In this way, important scientific research also becamepart of an interactive and fascinating science communication project.
+In this way, important scientific research will become, in addition, an interactive and fascinating science communication project.